Ph 11 Research Tutorial

 The 2018 Ph11 class has been selected.
 Thank you to all of the students who submitted solutions for your hard work.
 Congratulations to Tina Zhang, the 2017 winner of the Brewer Prize!
 The Brewer Prize is awarded to the freshman who submits the best solutions to the Ph11 hurdles.
 Great work Tina!

 This unique 6-unit course explores how scientific research ideas arise and how these ideas are tested and developed.
 A small group of students meet weekly with the faculty instructors to explore and discuss current research from across science.
 Ph 11 aims to develop skills that are invaluable in scientific research: creativity, curiosity and tenacity.

 Only a small group of students are permitted to enroll in Ph 11 each year.
 Entry into the course is granted by creatively solving questions, called hurdles.
-Hurdles will be handed out at the end of September and are due on November 14, 2017.

 "It is not and never was physics."

 - Dr. Dave Stevenson (2017, Caltech News)

 The Ph 11 class meets once a week to discuss current research covering a range of topics.
 Students are expected to read assigned papers (examples here) and come prepared to discuss them with each other and the faculty instructors.
 Guest speakers, including graduate students, post doctoral scholars and former Ph 11 students, may also be invited to the class to discuss their education, life experiences and scientific career.

 The small class size allows each student to interact closely and build relationships with each other, the teaching assistant, faculty instructors and guest speakers.
 The impact of this course will last well beyond freshman year, and often beyond your time at Caltech.

 "Life isn't problem solving, right?
 Life is the process of searching for the answer."